Wisdom Agent

 Here’s a previous attempt at a core philosophy (Founding Prompt for WA), some earlier brainstorming (AI & Wisdom), and a conversation we had with Chat GPT about democracy being a spiritual good (Democracy with ChatGPT).

 This project builds upon the Wisdom Meme project.
 The “wisdom meme” was supposed to be a koan so perfect that no one who heard it could resist enlightenment.
-Given that there are already wisdom memes that we are unlikely to improve upon (“Love the Lord with all your heart and soul and mind, and your neighbor as yourself” / “Everything is interdependent and dependent-arising; there are no separate self-entities; compassion for and loving-kindness towards all is both a path to experiencing life prior to illusions and the fruit of experiencing life prior to illusions” “Ruthless compassion for yourself and everyone, yeah it’s hard, but it can be done”) and yet remain largely foolish, the wisdom meme project seemed doomed to fail.
-But then we began to consider AI’s ability to maintain focus, its indifference to hopes and fears, and its great memory and intellectual capabilities.
-And we began to think maybe AI could help us make better use of wisdom memes.
-Maybe AI can help us keep first things first, and maybe it can help us evolve and monitor ourselves and our shared systems so that they foster wisdom rather than folly.
+However, there are already wisdom memes that we are unlikely to improve upon (“Love the Lord with all your heart and soul and mind, and your neighbor as yourself” / “Everything is interdependent and dependent-arising; there are no separate self-entities; joyous loving-kindness towards all is both a path to experiencing life prior to illusions and the fruit of experiencing life prior to illusions” / “Ruthless compassion for yourself and everyone, yeah it’s hard, but it can be done”) and yet we all remain largely foolish.

 [For an example of how systems can foster either wisdom or folly; consider the difference between healthy democracy, where the people help make sure public virtue is compatible with living well and keeping oneself and one’s family safe; and tyranny, where people have to choose between (a) publicly supporting (or at least acquiescing to) dishonesty and corruption or (b) keeping themselves and their families secure and prosperous.]